nationalarchives/da-tre-github-actions/repo-check-docker-build-ecr-deploy/README.md

 This action runs a set of actions to
 - Check the latest tag of a GitHub repository
-- Create an ECR for the artifact if it does not exist
+- Create an ECR for the container if it does not exist
-- Check if the version in ECR (Tag in ECR and GitHub tag same
+- Check if the latest GutHub tagged version has been releasede
-- Check if the GitHub tag version should be released
+- Check if the GitHub tagged version should be released
-- Build docker container and release to ECR-
+- Build docker container and release to ECR

 ## Usage